 - 1. Parents have a right to be informed of the attendance responsibilities and consequences for truancy for both parents and students as described in the Code of Student Conduct. - 2.
-Each parent of a child of compulsory school attendance age is responsible for the child's school attendance as required by law.
-(F.S. s.
-1003.24) - 3.
-Parents must report the reason for their child's absence to the school (either by phone, written note, or the online form on the school website). in accordance with the procedures in the Code of Student Conduct.
+Each parent of a child of compulsory school attendance age is responsible for the child's school attendance as required by law (F.S. s.
+1003.24). - 3.
+Parents must report the reason for their child's absence to the school (either by phone, written note, or the online form on the school website).
 The parent shall provide documentation of illness from a physician or public health unit, if requested. - 4.
-Parents have the right to request a hearing if they refuse to participate in the interventions developed by the child study team because they believe that those interventions are unnecessary or inappropriate (F.S. s.1003.26(1)(b)(e)). - 5.
-The parents of a student expected to be absent miss at least 15 consecutive school days due to illness, medical condition, or social/emotional reasons a physical or psychiatric condition (medically diagnosed and certified by a physician), or who would miss excessive due to a chronic condition for at least 15 school days, which need not run consecutively intermittently throughout the school year for the same reasons, and

-- could benefit from instruction should notify the school and request a copy of the Hospital Homebound Services referral packets. - 6.
-Parents have a right to be notified if their child misses is absent from school or class and the parents have not reported the absence to the school (F.S. s.1003.26(1)(a)). - 7.
-It is the parents' responsibility to maintain current contact information including telephone numbers with the school's registrar.
+Parents have the right to request a hearing if they refuse to participate in the interventions developed by the child study team because they believe that those interventions are unnecessary or inappropriate (F.S. s.
+1003.26(1)(e)). - 5.
+The parents of a student expected to be absent at least 15 consecutive school days due to a physical or psychiatric condition (medically diagnosed and certified by a physician), or due to a chronic condition for at least 15 school days, which need not run consecutively throughout the school year, and could benefit from instruction should notify the school and request a copy of the Hospital Homebound Services referral packets. - 6.
+Parents have a right to be notified if their child is absent from school or class and the parents have not reported the absence to the school (F.S. s.
+1003.26(1)(a)). - 7.
+It is the parents' responsibility to maintain current contact information, including telephone numbers, with the school's registrar.
 Failure to comply may include the school needing to contact the proper authorities. - 8.
 Florida law supports the active involvement of parents until the student graduates from school (F.S. ss.
 743.07, 1003.26, 1003.21).
 It is presumed that students are dependent students (as defined by FERPA 34 C.F.R. s.99.31(a)(8) and by Internal Revenue Code s.
 152).
-Parents will be notified that when a student reaches the age of majority (18 years of age), the parent shall continue to perform the parental functions of a dependent student, including, but not limited to, provide excusal of absences and tardiness, permission slips for early release, field trips, other activities, as necessary, and to register or terminate (withdraw) school enrollment, until the student graduates, except under the following circumstances: - (1) The student has submitted specific and acceptable documentation (such as rental agreement, lease etc.) to establish that he or she is independent of his/her parents and that the presumption of a dependent student does not apply to him or her. - (2) The student has been emancipated in compliance with Florida laws (F.S. ss.1003.21(1)(c), 743.07). - (3) When the student has no parent and this fact is verified by the school administration (e.g. by communications with relatives, the Homeless Education Program, or the Florida Department of Children and Families, as is appropriate). - - The term parent is defined to include biological parents, any guardian, any person in a parental relationship or "any person exercising supervisory authority over a student in place of the parent."
-1000.21(5),F.S.
+Parents will be notified that when a student reaches the age of majority (18 years of age), the parent shall continue to perform the parental functions of a dependent student, including, but not limited to, provide excusal of absences and tardiness, permission slips for early release, field trips, other activities, as necessary, and to register or terminate (withdraw) school enrollment, until the student graduates, except under the following circumstances: - (1) The student has submitted specific and acceptable documentation (such as rental agreement, lease etc.) to establish that he or she is independent of his/her parents and that the presumption of a dependent student does not apply to him or her. - (2) The student has been emancipated in compliance with Florida laws (F.S. ss.
+1003.21(1)(c), 743.07). - (3) When the student has no parent and this fact is verified by the school administration (e.g. by communications with relatives, the Homeless Education Program, or the Florida Department of Children and Families, as is appropriate).

+Parent includes either or both parents of a student, any guardian of a student, any person in a parental relationship to a student, or any person exercising supervisory authority over a student in place of the parent (F.S. s.
+1000.21(5)).